 Evaluation of Disclosure Controls and Procedures.

-The Company's management evaluated, with the participation of the Company's principal executive officer and principal financial officer, the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the Exchange Act)) as of April 30, 2022.
-Based on this evaluation, Company management, including the principal executive officer and principal financial officer, concluded that the Company's disclosure controls and procedures were not effective as of April 30, 2022 because of two material weaknesses in internal control over financial reporting described below.
+The Company's management evaluated, with the participation of the Company's principal executive officer and principal financial officer, the effectiveness of the Company's disclosure controls and procedures (as defined in Rules 13a-15(e) and 15d-15(e) under the Securities Exchange Act of 1934, as amended (the Exchange Act)) as of April 30, 2023.
+Based on this evaluation, and due to the remediation of the previously disclosed material weakness in our internal control over financial reporting as discussed below, Company management, including the principal executive officer and principal financial officer, concluded that the Company's disclosure controls and procedures were effective.